 - Make a list of your pet's traits.
 Brainstorm your pet’s appearance, personality and behavior.
 Do include the good and the bad.
 This will help you develop a short biography for your pet to give to potential adopters.
 Be honest so the person giving a home to your animal will know what to expect.

 - Take photos of your animal.
 Use the photos to make fliers to post at pet supply stores, veterinary clinics, places of worship, work bulletin boards, online bulletin boards, e-mails and in newsletters.
 Be sure to alert family and friends so they can tell the people in their community about your pet needing a new home.

-- Use the Internet.
-Many websites offer free services for you to post info about your pet, such as Petfinder.com and Craigslist.
-If the animal is a purebred dog or cat you may be able to seek help from organizations like Seattle Purebred Dog Rescue or Cat Purebred Rescue.
+- If the animal is a purebred dog or cat you may be able to seek help from organizations like Seattle Purebred Dog Rescue.

-- Do not list the animal for free.
-Unfortunately there are people who acquire animals to resell them to research laboratories or place them in illegal dog fighting rings or other abusive situations.
+- When using social media or the internet, do not list the animal for free.
+Unfortunately, there are people who acquire animals to resell them to research laboratories or place them in illegal dog fighting rings or other abusive situations.
 By asking the adopter for an adoption fee (even if it is a small donation to your local shelter), you help to ensure that the person who is adopting your pet has his best interest at heart and can financially provide for your pet.

 - Interview potential adopters.
 You want to make sure that the people adopting your pet are a good fit.
 Download and print this list of suggested interview questions (PDF 101KB).

 - Talk to your veterinarian.
 Some veterinary hospitals can help place owned animals or may have alternate solutions to medical or behavior issues.